roblox-ts/roblox-ts.com/_docs/guides/using-types.md

 ```

 # Type Narrowing
 TypeScript has a feature called *type narrowing* which allows TypeScript to intelligently narrow the possible type of a value when you use a *type guard* inside of a conditional.
-For example, the `typeof` operator is a type guard:
+For example, in vanilla TypeScript, the `typeof` operator is a type guard:

 ```ts
 const x = "hello" as unknown; // hovering over x indicates "any"